books book reviews

 reviewed by T. Nelson

 Being light and upbeat may be a virtue, but there's a risk: if you spend too much time raving about how wonderful everything is, people might confuse you with a vacuum cleaner salesman.
+That is to say, you're selling something that really sucks.

 This book follows a familiar style: invent a catchy new word, like “Quantasaurus,” spin a narrative that superficially seems to support it, and claim that you've discovered an important new trend.